FrankHassanabad/Oauth2orizeRecipes/README.md

 OAuth2 security recipes and examples based on [OAuth2orize](https://github.com/jaredhanson/oauth2orize).

-The plain grants example from [OAuth2orize](https://github.com/jaredhanson/oauth2orize) are meant to be a very simple example which show cases the bare minimum of an OAuth2 Server in Node.js so that you get an idea of how to write your own.
-The recipes here are more complete but come with more complexity.
-However, if you're looking for a more complete OAuth2 code solution to run on Node.js, then this is the place you want to be.
+The express2 example from [OAuth2orize](https://github.com/jaredhanson/oauth2orize) is a great and simple minimal OAuth2 Server in Node.js.
+It is an example that you can use to get an idea of how to write your own OAuth2 Server in Node.js.
+The recipes here, in contrast, are more complete but are more complex OAuth2 solutions in Node.js.
+If you were wanting more after looking at the express2 example from [OAuth2orize](https://github.com/jaredhanson/oauth2orize) then this is the project you want to look at next.

 # Installation
 ```